cs50nestm/web/html/README.md

 # What do I do now?

 Working in [cs50.dev](https://cs50.dev) you will start by creating a new diretory for this problem.

 When working on web based programs, it's important to have a separate directory for each project.
 So create a new directory, `cd` into it, then make your html file and name it `index.html`.
+In your terminal type:

 ```
 mkdir html